RyanRoll/react-use-api/README.md

   const apiContext = {
     // configure your global options or SSR settings
     settings: {
-      axios, // your custom axios instance
+      axios, // to set your custom axios instance
       isSSR: () => true, // we are 100% sure here is SSR mode
     },
   }